A cosmopolitan city famed for its nightlife, bohemian atmosphere and beautiful surroundings, Brighton is a great place to be a student.

 You'll be treated as a member of the family, eating together and sharing the common living areas.
 Catered and self-catered homestays are available.

-I'm an English for Academic Studies student and require accommodation
+I'm a Pre-sessional English student and require accommodation

 Or if you’d prefer to stay with a homestay host for the duration of your programme, you should contact firstname.lastname@example.org or call +44 (0)1273 644100.